Click on any of the following links for information:

 A student who is receiving an activity scholarship must be in good academic standing and meet eligibility requirements (see “Academic progress policy” in the academic life section of this catalog).
 If a student is placed on academic probation, he or she will not be eligible to receive an activity scholarship during the probationary term.
 If the grade point is raised during the probationary term, the respective department may again award an activity scholarship for the following term.

 Legacy Grants are available to full-time students with a family or church connection to Northwestern.
 They are not given based on FAFSA information.
-Students are eligible for a Legacy Grant if they meet any of the following criteria:
+Students are eligible for a Legacy Grant if:

-- A parent or grandparent attended Northwestern full-time for at least three semesters
+- A parent or grandparent attended Northwestern for at least 3 semesters

 - A sibling is currently enrolled or has graduated from NWC

-Students receive a $1,500 Legacy Grant if they meet any of the above criteria, and the grant remains in effect for up to four years.
+Students receive a $1,500 Legacy Grant if they meet one of the above criteria, $2,000 if they meet two, or $2,500 for meeting all three.
+This grant remains in effect for up to four years.

 Iowa Tuition Grant Program

 The Iowa Tuition Grant Program provides funds to Iowa residents who attend a private college in the state.
 This money helps make up the difference between tuition at the private college and the average tuition at the three state universities.
 A student may receive up to $4,000, provided state funding is available, depending on the student’s financial need and enrollment.
 Application is made by filing the Free Application for Federal Student Aid (FAFSA) form by July 1 and listing Northwestern College as a recipient of the form.
 There is an eight-semester limit on the Iowa Tuition Grant.

 Federal Pell Grant